Vontaze Burfict: 2016 season

 On January 11, 2016, the NFL announced their decision to suspend Burfict for the first three games of the 2016 season for repeated violations of player safety rules.
 Burfict served his three-game suspension (Weeks 1–3) to begin the 2016 NFL season.
 Upon his return, head coach Marvin Lewis named Burfict the starting linebacker along with Karlos Dansby and Rey Maualuga.
 On December 4, 2016, Burfict collected a season-high 15 combined tackles (ten solo), made four pass deflections, and intercepted two passes as the Bengals defeated the Philadelphia Eagles 32–14.
-Burfict intercepted two pass attempts by Eagles quarterback Carson Wentz.
 In Week 15, Burfict recorded nine combined tackles and broke up a pass before exiting in the second quarter of the Bengals' 20–24 loss against the Pittsburgh Steelers due to a concussion.
 Burfict remained in the league's concussion protocol and was inactive for the last two games (Weeks 16–17) of the regular season.
 He finished the season with 101 combined tackles (73 solo), eight pass deflections, two interceptions, two sacks, one forced fumble, and one fumble recovery in 11 games and 11 starts.